 Below I have listed some ways you can download and browse web pages offline on any of your devices.
-Whether you want to download a single web page or an entire website, the following write up will guide you though the process.
-So, lets dig right into it.
+Whether you want to download a single web page or an entire website, the following write up will guide you through the process.
+So, let’s dig right into it.

 1. Download specific web pages

 If you just want to download specific web pages for viewing later, your browser can easily do it for you.
 It can download the whole page with all its components and let you browse it offline in the browser again.

 On Windows, Mac, and Linux, simply press Ctrl + S keys on your keyboard, while using any browser, to bring up the “Save page” dialog and simply save the page in your preferred directory.
 An HTML file and a folder containing all the data will be saved.
 You can open the HTML file to access the saved web page in your browser without requiring any internet connection.

 In the Chrome for Android, open the page that you want to save for offline viewing and tap on the main menu button at the top-right corner.
 Here tap on the “Download” icon and the page will be downloaded to your device.
 You can open it to view the web page in your default browser.

 In Chrome for iOS, the Reading List feature lets you save web pages that can be read at a later time.
 For that, you need to go to the Share Sheet menu and tap on the “Read Later” option.
 All articles that are saved can be easily accessed via the Reading List option found in Chrome’s “Settings” Menu.

 iOS users can also use Safari’s Reading List feature to save web page content for viewing later and also sync it to other devices.

 2. Enable offline mode in Chrome & Firefox

 Chrome and Firefox come with an Offline mode that’ll let you load a page from browser cache in case you don’t have internet connectivity.
 When you enable this mode, the browser will give you the option to load web pages from the cache.
 So you can basically access any web page offline that you have accessed before.